Autonomi/CRIP-2018/README.md

 ###### All the dates mentioned are tentative and any changes in the timeline will be notified in advance.

 ## Registration
 Mentors can register <a href="https://docs.google.com/forms/d/e/1FAIpQLSdC6sX8XQn-cB6O-aAWDJmdkImBKiZYfoAxVUkhrrQ2c5lfOw/viewform">here</a>.
-Mentors registrations are closed.

 Students can register <a href="https://docs.google.com/forms/d/e/1FAIpQLSfZK2vgzY7yYmcAUn1l838W1Xbxt4PdIj2xnBoQY4OCwohySg/viewform">here</a>.